enguyen7115/FA25EC3/developer_log.md

 ### Errors of the Day:
 - Followed printAll() method.
 Recursion does not work when doing it this way, thus I removed the recursive call.
+- Problem calling actual main.
+Something about URL rejected, port numbers, etc. Looks like the string is wrong?
+  - Very annoying error.
+Was not exactly sure what happened with the main.cpp.

 ### Files Modified
 - tree.h - printAll() method.
 - tree.h - playGame() method.
+- main.cpp - Fixing the curl call.

 ### Commit History
 - First commit included new playGame() that I think will work.
+- Second commit included fixing of the curl call...
+Not sure what's wrong but we will see.
+-